-We recommend that you enable the broadcast enhancements only if you expect the access point to host less than 20 clients on the 5 GHz radio and less than 10 clients on the 2.4 GHz radio.
+We recommend that you enable the broadcast enhancements only if you expect the access point to host less than 20 clients on both 5 GHz radios and less than 10 clients on the 2.4 GHz radio.
 By default, the broadcast enhancements are disabled.